OctopusDeploy/blog/blog/2017-10/octopus-v4-blog-series-kickoff.md

 ---
 title: Octopus Deploy 4.0 blog series kickoff
 description: Octopus 4.0 is nearing completion and we'd love to share some of the best features and some behind-the-scenes details.
 author: rob.pearson@octopus.com
-visibility: private
+visibility: public
+metaImage: 4.0_blogimage.png
+bannerImage: 4.0_metaimage.png
 tags:
  - New Releases
 ---

-Octopus Deploy 4.0 is nearing completion and everyone at Octopus HQ is busy testing (we call it a bug bash) and polishing it.
-Octopus v4 is our biggest release in over two years and it includes literally hundreds of changes and improvements including a brand new user interface.
-This isn't just a new coat of paint.
-We re-wrote the Octopus web portal (moving from Angular 1.4 to React+Redux), we completely revamped our environments page, redesigned our variable editor and much, much more.
-We're kicking off a mini blog series to highlight some of the awesome new features coming as well as give some behind-the-scenes details and insight into the decisions that shaped them.
-This will include both technical and design oriented posts.
-Everything involved in making the new Octopus awesome!
+Octopus Deploy 4.0 is nearing completion!
+Everyone at Octopus HQ is super excited to ship this release.
+Currently, we’re in alpha testing (internally we call this a bug bash) and will soon have a polished release ready for our customers to get their hands on.
+Octopus 4.0 is our biggest release in over two years.
+It includes hundreds of changes and improvements including a new UI/UX.
+More than a fresh coat of paint, we re-wrote the Octopus web portal, moving from Angular 1.4 to React+Redux.
+We’ve also completely revamped our environments page, redesigned our variable editor and more!

+We’re kicking off this short blog series to highlight some of the new features that we will be shipping with Octopus 4.0.
+Our aim is to provide some behind the scenes insight into our journey from concept to production.

-There's some great posts coming so be sure to check our blog weekly.
+There's some great posts coming so be sure to check out our blog each week.